 How will the GI/transplant hepatology pilot affect recruiting, call schedules, continuity clinics, rotation schedules, funding, etc. within the existing 3-year GI fellowship?

-Will fellows enrolled in the GI/transplant hepatology pilot be eligible to sit for the ABIM transplant hepatology Board examination?
+Will fellows enrolled in the GI/transplant hepatology pilot be eligible to sit for the ABIM transplant hepatology certification examination?

 Yes.
-Candidates will be informed by the ABIM of their enrollment in the pilot and receive documentation that they are being granted an exception to existing ABIM training requirements that will allow them to sit for certification in both gastroenterology and transplant hepatology upon successful completion of the pilot.
+Candidates will be informed by AASLD of their enrollment in the pilot and receive documentation that they are being granted an exception to existing ABIM training requirements that will allow them to sit for certification in both gastroenterology and transplant hepatology upon successful completion of the pilot.

 When can a pilot fellow take the GI and transplant hepatology ABIM certification exams?

 The pilot fellow will be eligible to sit for both specialty certification examinations after completing the 3- year pilot (third year of GI).
 As per current requirements, the fellow cannot register for the transplant hepatology exam until passing the GI exam.
 Because the transplant hepatology exam is offered every other year, in some cases the pilot fellow will need to wait 2 years after completion of training to take the transplant hepatology exam.
 If requested, ABIM can provide a letter attesting to completion of the unique training pathway while the fellow is waiting to take the exam if needed for prospective employers.